 How to Get Started and What Things to Consider?

 Don’t worry about the learning curve.
 If you are familiar with Selenium, then you’ve got Appium covered: They use the same WebDriver, and DesiredCapabilities is used the same way.
 There is a great chance your existing Selenium test scripts work as they are with Appium setup.
 Nevertheless, configuring an application to run on Appium has a lot of similarities to Selenium — for example, those DesiredCapabilities.
 If you are looking an easy way to get started, check this out.
-These instructions provide you everything to ensure a smooth start with Appium, real devices and real web browsers.
+These instructions provide you with everything to ensure a smooth start with Appium, real devices and real web browsers.

 Bear in mind that the mobile ecosystem is very different compared to the desktop world.
 As mobile OEMs are building their own stuff, they also tend to ‘differentiate’ things on various standard things – such as browsers.
-In fact, mobile browsers – regardless how standard they are – is also one of those areas where almost all devices manufacturers want to add their ‘innovation’ and this is quickly leading to a happy mix of different webkit versions with different functionalities.
-That combined with the OS version, hardware configuration, different sizes of displays, memory and so on can significantly ‘differentiate’ what user gets as form of these browsers.
+In fact, mobile browsers – regardless how standard they are – is also one of those areas where almost all devices manufacturers want to add their ‘innovation’ and this is quickly leading to a happy mix of different WebKit versions with different functionalities.
+That combined with the OS version, hardware configuration, different sizes of displays, memory and so on can significantly ‘differentiate’ what user gets a form of these browsers.
 Building your test scripts with Appium/Selenium and automating testing can quickly get you understanding how well does your web stuff work on those devices and browsers.